 OPINION

-We granted certiorari to resolve the issues in this case and in the Court of Appeals' divergent opinions.
-We now reverse the Court of Appeals' decision and remand to the trial court with instructions to enter summary judgment in Defendants' favor.
+We granted certiorari to resolve the issues in this ease and in the Court of Appeals’ divergent opinions.
+We now reverse the Court of Appeals’ decision and remand to the trial court with instructions to enter summary judgment in Defendants’ favor.

 I.

 In 1975 Wallace G. Sharts purchased sixty acres of undeveloped land in Taos County, New Mexico.
 He subsequently conveyed the northerly parcel of thirty acres (Tract One) through separate sales to several individual purchasers.
 Most of the deeds in these sales specifically incorporated by reference a Declaration of Restrictive Covenants prepared by his attorney, Stephen Natelson, and filed in 1978.
-The covenants restricted development to single-family residences on lots no smaller than three acres.
+The covenants restricted develop-., ment to single-family residences on lots no smaller than three acres.

 In the early 1980’s Sharts began developing the southerly thirty acres (Tract Two) as a residential subdivision on half-acre lots.
 Questions soon arose over whether the covenants applied to both Tract One and Tract Two, so as to restrict the lot size in Tract Two to a minimum of three acres.
 Between 1981 and 1983 Sharts received at least two letters from attorneys representing property owners in Tract One, threatening legal action to enforce the covenants as to Tract Two.
 In 1983, as Sharts was attempting to obtain financing to develop the first unit in Tract Two, he was informed by a title company that the covenants applied to all sixty acres of his property.
 The covenants, said the title company, constituted an impermissible cloud on the title to any lots developed smaller than three acres and that the title insurance company could not issue title insurance on those lots.
 The bank, of course, would not fund the purchasers’ loans without title insurance.